Spring Housing Market Preview

 One of the oddities for the 2020 housing market was that although prices rocketed to all-time highs, fewer buyers were participating in it.
 Yet, 2020 started off really strong and if not for Covid 19 disease, it may have been a record sales year since demand was strong and construction was unfettered up until the shutdown.

 Pending sales in December were down, reflecting political, economic and health worries, and this pause may last 3 months and end abruptly in the spring.

 Interest in the housing market plummeted during 2020, but this spring, we could begin to see a resurgence.

 Certainly, home prices are poised to rise further, but this is due to record low interest rates and limited supply.
 The pandemic made houses a much more attractive investment, almost mandatory for those fleeing Covid 19 outbreaks in the cities and who needed lots of room and extra office space.

 Last year’s sales growth was driven by pandemic dislocation, low supply, panic selling, and stimulus money.
 The rise in sales shown in the chart was unprecedented, and the dip of recent is a seasonal drop.
 We’re in a long bull market which suggests this line on this chart will soar more in 2021.

 Because the vaccinations and surge of new Covid 19 variants is a tough variable to forecast, predicting when the sales breakout will happen isn’t easy.
-Biden looks eager to get money out to Americans, to get the vaccines distributed and fuel a strong economic recovery.
+The former Prez looked eager to get money out to Americans, to get the vaccines distributed and fuel a strong economic recovery.
 So why would we expect a delay in spring house buying?

 But as the Covid 19 vaccinations take hold in the tens of millions every month, businesses will slowly reopen.
 And with the coming of warmth and sunshine, the virus will ease off further.
 What could be missing for the first time since March of last year, is the fear of the disease.